activeloopai/deeplake/docs/dataset.md

 ## Guidelines
+1. Fork the github repo and create a folder under `examples/dataset`

-1. Train a model using Pytorch
+2. Train a model using Pytorch

 ```python
 import hub
 import pytorch